junh1024/junh1024-Documents/Games/EV Nova for KC players.md

 Kantai Collection/kancolle is a web-based naval management game which launched in 2013.
 It has personified ships from WW2 navies (mainly IJN ships), defending against alien ships.
 KC is a F2P game.
 You can play for free, but things get a bit easier if you pay for items & upgrades.
 The devs also make money from merchandise/licenses.
 EV Nova is a space adventure game, available in 2003 for Mac & windows.
 It's now impossibru to buy EVN legally since the publisher went defunct, but the [remake of the previous game](https://www.kickstarter.com/projects/cosmicfrontier/cosmic-frontier-override) by a related staff is slated for 2021.
 They both have ships.
 Apart from that, they're quite different games.
 There are tabletop RPGs for [EVN](https://boardgamegeek.com/boardgame/14071/escape-velocity-nova-sci-fi-card-driven-board-game) (now OOP), and [KC](https://kancollerpg.fandom.com/) .
 I have played neither.
 They seem quite complex.
 I guess that's the state of modern TT RPGs.

+KC is a little different to other gacha games, and there may be some notes along the way.

 If you play KC and want something refreshing & simple, you can try EVN, although I suspect the reason you play KC is for cute grils.
 Or the historical connection, they put decent effort into historically-inspired personalities & quirks.
 Unlike some [other game](https://en.wikipedia.org/wiki/Azur_Lane).
 If you play EVN, I don't really suggest playing the timesink that's KC.
 It's quite complex with many game mechanics and as of 2020 needs a VPN &/ proxy to play, and translated guides as the game is in JP.
 But if you're drawn by the cute grils, historical WW2 connection, and enjoy a challenge, I'm not stopping you.
 Welcome all.

 I don't play KC and I haven't finished all 6 storylines of EVN, so this is a best-effort from me.
 This is not a comprehensive guide to play either game, it covers mainly fundamental differences.
 For more info, please consult the wiki [tutorial](https://en.kancollewiki.net/Tutorial:_How_to_Play), or my EVN guide.
 This document will use [some abbreviations](https://en.wikipedia.org/wiki/Hull_classification_symbol) , mostly CV=carrier & DD=destroyer.